 Compared with run-of-the-mill budget trampolines, it is obvious at first sight that this trampoline is quite refined.
 It features sleek pitch black poles that complement the silver stainless steel legs brilliantly.
 They couldn’t shake their love of blue safety pads, though.
 Still, you have an option of ordering green pads if you’d like.
 All in all, a respectable presentation.

 The entire trampoline is galvanized and won’t rust.
-The trampoline is rated at 400 lbs., which is a weight you’d be hard pressed to go over (remember, one jumper at a time).
-Don`t mind if you somewhere see weight limit stated at 350 lbs, as official docs which arrived in package clearly say 400 lbs.
+The trampoline is rated at 400 lbs, which is a weight you’d be hard-pressed to go over (remember, one jumper at a time).
+Don’t mind if you somewhere see weight limit stated at 350 lbs, as official docs which arrived in the package clearly say 400 lbs.